 On or about March 24, 2000, a complaint was filed in the United States District Court, District of New Jersey against the Company, KTI, and three of KTI's principal officers, Ross Pirasteh, Martin J. Sergi, and Paul A. Garrett.
 The complaint purported to be on behalf of all shareholders who purchased KTI common stock from January 1, 1998 through April 14, 1999.
 The Complaint alleged that the defendants made unspecified misrepresentations regarding KTI's financial condition during the class period in violation of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended.
 The plaintiffs seek undisclosed damages.
 On or about April 6, 2000, the plaintiffs filed an amended class action complaint, which changes the class period covered by the complaint to the period including August 15, 1998 through April 14, 1999.
-The Company has filed a motion to dismiss, which remains pending.
-The Company is reviewing the claims made by the plaintiffs.
+The Company filed a motion to dismiss.
+On October 1, 2001, the court partially granted the motion, dismissing Casella Waste Systems, Inc., but not KTI, Pirasteh, Sergi or Garrett as defendants.
+The Company is reviewing the claims against the remaining defendants.

 On or about December 19, 2000, a complaint was filed in the Superior Court of New Jersey against the Company, Seaglass, Inc., KTI Recycling of New Jersey, Inc., Oakhurst Company, Inc., and Marty Sergi.
 The complaint alleges that Fred Devlin was not paid his "Tagalong Payment" when KTI, Inc. sold its 80% interest in Seaglass, Inc. to New Heights Power & Recovery, LLC and that his employment agreement was breached when he was terminated.
-The Company has filed a motion to compel arbitration, which resulted in dismissal of the complaint and the initiation of arbitration proceedings.
-In an effort to settle the matter prior to arbitration, the parties engaged in third party mediation on September 5, 2001.
-The mediation resulted in a settlement of the dispute whereby the Company will pay the Tagalong Payment plus interest (total payment of \$700,000) in return for the delivery to the Company of the 20% interest in Seaglass, Inc.
+The Company filed a motion to compel arbitration, which resulted in dismissal of the complaint and the initiation of arbitration proceedings.
+On or about September 14, 2001, the parties settled the matter, with the Company paying the Tagalong payment plus interest (total payment of \$700,000) in return for the delivery to the Company of the 20% interest in Seaglass, Inc. and full releases.

 During the period of November 21, 1996 to October 9, 1997, the Company performed certain closure activities and installed a cut-off wall at the Clinton County Landfill, located in Clinton County, New York.
 On or about April 1999, the New York State Department of Labor alleged that the Company should have paid prevailing wages in connection with the labor associated with such activities.
-The Company has disputed the allegations and is exploring settlement possibilities with the State.
+The Company has disputed the allegations and is awaiting the scheduling of a hearing on the liability.
+The company continues to explore settlement possibilities with the State.
 The Company believes that it has meritorious defenses to these claims.